Legality of Contract: Everything You Need to Know

 An unfortunate reality is that sometimes we may experience a breach of contract in our dealings with people.
 A breach of contract occurs when one of the parties who entered into the contract does not uphold their end of the agreement.
 For example, if you hire a photographer to photograph your birthday party and they either do not show up or do not provide you with proofs of your photos by the agreed upon date, a breach of contract has occurred.
 On the flip side, a breach of contract also exists if the photographer does everything they are supposed to as set forth by the contract, but never receives payment.

 If you need help with legality of contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.